taylorhayduk/taylorhayduk.github.io/_posts/2014-3-3-Hello-World.md

 title: Easy Cheat Sheet for Decorators and Classes in JavaScript
 ---

-In JavaScript it can be easy to confuse Decorators and the three types of Classes.
+In JavaScript it can be easy to confuse Decorators and the four types of Classes.
 Just remember that Decorators 'decorate' pre-made objects, and Classes create newInstances.

 A Decorator is a function that takes in an object, adds functionality to that object, and returns a newly 'decorated' object.

-There Three Classes: Functional, Prototypal, and Pseudoclassical
+There Four Classes: Functional, Functional Shared, Prototypal, and Pseudoclassical

 Functional Class: The functional class creates a newInstance with optional inputs - usually using object literal notation ** var obj == {} **.
 It can then 'decorate' the newInstance with additional methods.
 It then returns the newInstance.